 Where Do I Place My IFTA Sticker?

 Many drivers wonder where the IFTA sticker placement should go on their trucks, but it’s easy.
-You’ll get two of them, so attach one to each side of the lower corner of the truck’s rear.
+You’ll get two of them, so attach one to each side of the cab near the doors.

 How Could I Get A Fine?

 You could get fined if the IFTA stickers are not placed in the correct sites.
 In addition to that possibility, you also need to always be carrying a copy of your valid IFTA license.